ShantGananian/shantgananian.github.io/_en/mca-stress-deflection.md

 ---
 layout: single # archive

-title: Analyzing and Solving Stress and Deflection Problems, Analytically and Numerically, by Using MATLAB
+title: "Analyzing and Solving Stress and Deflection Problems,"
+subtitle: "Analytically and Numerically, by Using MATLAB"
 excerpt: "Using symbolical and numerical MATLAB as a tool to analyze and solve stress and deflection problems through creating specific functions dealing with machine components design."
 myLink: /de/mca-stress-deflection-de/ # Custom Variable
 # author_profile: true